nspeed-app/nspeed/README.md

     # start a server listening on a specific IPv4 address
     nspeed server -a 192.168.1.3

+    # start a server listening on a specific interface using IPv4
+    nspeed server -4 -a tailscale0

     # start two instances of server, one listening on a specific IPv6 address and one on a specific IPv4 address
     nspeed server -a 2001:1234:5678::3 -p 7333 server -a 192.168.1.3 -p 7333